12min

 The wrathful – but penitent – don’t fight each other on Styx.

-They just wander around on a cloud of black smoke, which symbolizes the anger they felt on earth.
+They just wander around on a cloud of black smoke, which symbolizes the anger they feel on earth.

 So good that they were repentant: it saved them a lot of trouble!